 When a reviewer set about going through your proposal, they have predetermined standards of evaluating the text for common errors.
-The gravest mistake you can make is assuming your reviewer to be an expert in your proposed field and come across vague through the style of writing, unnecessary jargon, formatting, or misspelling, and wrong grammar.
+The gravest mistake you can make is assuming your reviewer to be an expert in your proposed field and coming across as vague through the style of writing, unnecessary jargon, formatting, misspelling, and wrong grammar.
 If you can’t make your case properly, why would the reviewer take it seriously?
-Reviewer look for clarity and conviction supported by evident competence, any proposal failing to covey that gets discarded with no thought given.
+Reviewers look for clarity and conviction supported by evident competence, any proposal failing to covey gets discarded with no thought given.

 The people comprising the peer review panels and committees are called the academic power group for another reason too.
 All of them have multiple years of experience and 8 to 10 successful grant applications making a collective worth of substantial amount.
 When they come across a project promising proverbial moon and stars, they reject it at first glance.
 Proposals that are too ambitious and far-fetching in their reach and give the impression of overestimation or impracticality hurt your chances as well as credibility like nothing else.
 Be as reasonable and realistic as possible because if you do get the grant, you will be legally bound to deliver upon your every word.

 The Comprehensive Budget Guide that the NIH provided to align your funding requests is perhaps the only section of the grant application process that which both the reviewer and the applicant give equal proportions of check and time to.
 One look at the relevant section can determine if your proposal is slacking, meeting, or overpassing the particular budget requirements and hence, gets rejected or accepted.
 Develop and plan your project in absolute compliance with preset funding allocations in order to save both the parties’ time and trouble.